Religious denomination: Islam

-On the other hand, new Muslim sects like African American Muslims, Ahmadi Muslims (with nearly around 1%), non-denominational Muslims, Quranist Muslims, and Wahhabis (with nearly around 0.5% of the world's total Muslim population) were later independently developed.
+On the other hand, new Muslim sects like African American Muslims, Ahmadi Muslims (with nearly around 1%), non-denominational Muslims, and Quranist Muslims were later independently developed.

-A survey by Pew Research Center suggests that up to 25% of Muslims globally self-identified as non-denominational Muslims.
+A survey by the Pew Research Center suggests that up to 25% of Muslims globally self-identify as non-denominational Muslims.

 Judaism

 Jewish religious movements, sometimes called "denominations" or "branches", include different groups which have developed among Jews from ancient times.
 Today, the main division is between the Orthodox, Reform and Conservative lines, with several smaller movements alongside them.
 This threefold denominational structure is mainly present in the United States, while in Israel the fault lines are between the religious Orthodox and the non-religious.

 The movements differ in their views on various issues.
 These issues include the level of observance, the methodology for interpreting and understanding Jewish law, biblical authorship, textual criticism and the nature or role of the messiah (or messianic age).
 Across these movements there are marked differences in liturgy, especially in the language in which services are conducted, with the more traditional movements emphasizing Hebrew.
 The sharpest theological division occurs between Orthodox and non-Orthodox Jews who adhere to other denominations, such that the non-Orthodox movements are sometimes referred to collectively as the "liberal denominations" or "progressive streams."